pnp/pnpcore/docs/articles/contributor/readme.md

 #### Internal implementation

 For the internal collection class implementation we've opted to use internal partial classes.
-Here's a snippet of the `ListCollection.cs` class, which is linq queriable:
+Here's a snippet of the `ListCollection.cs` class, which is linq queryable:

 ```csharp
 internal partial class ListCollection : QueryableDataModelCollection<IList>, IListCollection